OfficeDev/Microsoft-Teams-Samples/samples/app-auth/nodejs/README.md

 ### Changing app settings

-This project uses the [config](https://www.npmjs.com/package/config) package.
-The default configuration is in `config\default.json`.

--   Environment variable overrides are defined in `.env`.
+-   Environment variable overrides are defined in `app-auth\nodejs\.env`.
 You can set these environment variables when running node.

 The instructions below assume that you're using environment variables to configure the app, and will specify the name of the variable to set.